KAgarwalCodeBase/webDev/css/Readme.md

 Inheritance is when we declare something on an element, and it also applies that element's decendant.

-CSS inheritance is only applied to typograph related properties to its child and not for layout related properties.
+CSS inheritance is only applied to typography related properties to its child and not for layout related properties.

 `index.html`
 ```